-The past week has been incredibly unsettling and difficult for all of us.
+This is an incredibly unsettling and difficult time for all of us.
 As our city, state, and nation shut down public events and gatherings to limit the spread of COVID19, two things are immediately clear to us: we are all yearn for - and at times, take for granted - the social and emotional connection that the arts bring to us.
 And we are all going to need a strong artistic community to help us heal, recover, and make sense of this time.

 As Milwaukee's convener, connector, and amplifier of the arts and culture community, we believe that our highest and best use during this time is to rally public support and awareness of the present challenges our city's artists and creatives are facing, as well as mobilize for our sector to benefit from public sector solutions.

 As such, Imagine MKE is focusing on a three part response:

 - MKE Artist Relief Fund.
 These are small grants of up to $500 made to to artists affected by disruptions in service industry work and canceled events and gigs.
 We had a goal of raising and distributing $50,000 by April 10th and based on the applications we received, we extended the goal to $195,000 by April 30th.

 - Story Collection.
 We have begun collecting stories from individual artists, creatives, and arts organizations being affected by COVID-19.
 We aim to help media tell the story of our city's artists and creatives being affected by this pandemic in the context of the broader systemic challenges that both arts and culture organizations and individual artists face.